 I always imagined I would love the big Easy aka New Orleans and I was right.
 It’s a city that’s beautiful, a little bit gritty and it has a rich history!
 I wrote a list of my favorite things to do in New Orleans to help you enjoy New Orleans as much as I did!

 1. Visit the abandoned six flags theme park

+I’m starting the list of with something a little bit unconventional.
 I probably shouldn’t be recommending this, but it was my favorite part of the trip.
 The theme park was destroyed by Katrina and is now closed to the public.
 It is however a great place for urban exploring and photography.
 (It’s illegal to trespass and you can get caught!!)
 I myself went to explore the abandoned six flags park twice and even at 4 in the morning there was a guard waiting at the entrance.

 2. Join a second line